konsumer/pdpi/README.md

 button6 - 0/1 - trigger switch
 ```

 These are just the controls that made sense for my controller, but I'm happy to add more so they become a standard that others can depend on in their layout for their instrument modules.
-I try to use sensible defaults, so snths will sound good without having the parameter available.
+I try to use sensible defaults, so synths will sound good without having the parameter control available on any given hardware.

 To use the synth, get MAIN.pd running on boot, and send it a `PROGRAM_CHANGE` message to switch instruments.